Universal structure of objective states in all fundamental causal theories: A general framework for physical theories

-It is important to note that all these processes (preparations, manipulations, observations) in general occur only probabilistically, and a generic physical experiment results in mutually exclusive outcomes, each of which corresponds to a particular process that occurred on the system.
-Think, for example, of a projective measurement on a quantum system: each outcome corresponds to the action of a particular projector on the state.
-Therefore the application of a generic non-deterministic device can be described as a collection of mutually exclusive processes $\left\{ \mathcal{T}_{i}\right\} _{i\in\mathsf{X}}$, where $i\in\mathsf{X}$ represents the (classical) outcome read by the experimenter.
+The application of a generic non-deterministic device in an experiment can be described as a collection of mutually exclusive processes $\left\{ \mathcal{T}_{i}\right\} _{i\in\mathsf{X}}$, where $i\in\mathsf{X}$ represents the (classical) outcome read by the experimenter.
 We will call such a collection $\left\{ \mathcal{T}_{i}\right\} _{i\in\mathsf{X}}$ a \emph{test} (\emph{measurement} if it is a collection of effects).
-If a test is deterministic (i.e.\ there is a single outcome), we will call it a \emph{channel}, and in this case there will be one transformation.
+If a test is deterministic (i.e.\ there is a single outcome), we will call it a \emph{channel}.

-For every test, we can consider a coarse-grained version thereof, in which we join together some of the outcomes of $\mathsf{X}$ into a single outcome.
-The transformation associated with this coarse-graining is the sum of the transformations associated with the original outcomes: $\mathcal{T}'=\sum_{i\in\mathsf{Y}}\mathcal{T}_{i}$, where $\mathsf{Y}$ is the subset of $\mathsf{X}$ corresponding to the outcomes joined together.
-Now, given a generic transformation (or a state, or an effect) it is crucial to determine if it can be realized by coarse-graining over more elementary transformations in a test.
-If this cannot be done\textemdash unless in a trivial way, i.e.\ $\mathcal{T}=\sum_{i}p_{i}\mathcal{T}$, with $\left\{ p_{i}\right\} $ a probability distribution\textemdash the transformation is called \emph{pure}, otherwise it is called \emph{mixed}.